Essential Sewing Kit

 - Hand sewing needles – a nice assortment to fit various sewing needs

 - Sewing Machine Needles – Keep a stash of the most commonly used needles.
-Size 12 is your primary “go to” needle, Size 14 is for thicker fabrics like canvas and Size 10 is for lightweight fabrics.
+Size 12 is your primary “go to” needle, Size 14 is for thicker fabrics like canvas and Size 10 is for lightweight materials.

 - Make sure you change your machine needle every 6-8 hours of sewing (with conventional cotton) more often if you are sewing wool, fleece, denim, or felt.